XM vs Plus500, Updated for 2026

 This part of comparing XM and Plus500 will examine whether their mobile app meets all our requirements.

-We rate overall the user-friendliness of both apps as better than average.
+Overall, we rate the user-friendliness of both apps as better than average.

 Search Functions

-While most brokers are good at this, there are some poor ones.
+Although most brokers do OK in this area, there are some bad apples out there.
 If you type 'Emerging markets' into the search box, the software will find all Emerging market ETFs, even if the name doesn't begin with 'emerging'.
 If you only ever traded US stocks and start typing 'Apple', will the AI show you the Apple stock or the obscure Irish stock Applegreen?

 XM vs Plus500 - Awards